Fundraising season is upon us and it’s time to set some big year-end fundraising goals and go after them!

 Yep, there’s a marathon of opportunity coming up and you don’t want to miss the chance to raise big bucks for your nonprofit.

 You see, the end of the year is when people think about how they can make a difference, especially through causes they love.

-In fact, half of nonprofits raise the bulk of their annual operating money during October, November, and December each year.
+For half of nonprofit organizations, the bulk of their annual operating funds come in during October, November, and December.

 - 30% of all annual donations happen in December.